 5. Pressure Point Relief

-Both latex and memory foam mattresses provide a high level of pressure point relief to the neck, spine, and joints.
-This is an important trait that best helps to promote healthy natural spinal alignment and healthy posture throughout the day.
-Without proper support, you will wake feeling sore and possibly still tired.
+Both memory foam and latex mattresses provide a high level of pressure relief to the neck, spine, and joints.
+This is an important trait that best helps to promote healthy natural spinal alignment and healthy posture throughout the day, particularly for back and side sleepers.
+Without proper posture support and pressure relief, you will wake feeling sore, still tired, and possibly with back pain.
 Often, when this happens it is a sure sign that is time to replace your old bed and replace it with something that offers more support.
-This is a category where the two materials rank evenly when used for making a mattress.
+The two material types rank evenly in the pressure point and pain relief category.